kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/ancestry_hmm/maf00/heatmaps/p0.95/README.md

-# Visualize windows with inferred posterior > 0.95 E. cordata ancestry
+# Visualize windows with inferred posterior > 0.95 E. cordata ancestry for MAF=0.00 run

 Split chromosomes into 5 sections each and plotted presence/absence of heterozygous and homozygous _cordata_ loci above 95% posterior probability.